Rules and guidelines of the Queens discussion group for autistic (and similarly neurodivergent) adults

 Don't bring conflicts with other members/attendees into meetings

 If a quarrel or conflict arises between you and another member/attendee outside of the meeting, please do not bring it up in the meeting.

 (Possible rare exception: If both/all parties to a quarrel want feedback from the group on some issue pertaining to their quarrel, they may bring it up only with the prior consent of both/all parties, and with the permission of the facilitator.)

 If a quarrel erupts during a meeting, try to resolve it ASAP if possible.
 But, if it cannot be resolved almost immediately, the people involved are asked to put it on hold for the remainder of the meeting, and then discuss the issue separately later, perhaps with input from one or more other members who are trusted by both sides.

 Try to resolve quarrels with other members/attendees (outside of meetings)

-As noted above, most of our topic-focussed meetings will be devoted to autistic-friendly social skills, most of which pertain to conflict resolution and conflict prevention.
+As noted above, many of our topic-focussed meetings will be devoted to what we call autistic-friendly social skills, most of which pertain to conflict resolution and conflict prevention.
 It is strongly recommended, though not required, that members/attendees practice using these skills by, among other things, making an effort to resolve any conflicts that may arise among us.
 Such efforts should happen primarily outside of meetings.

 Note that the aim of conflict resolution is not necessarily a total repair of the pre-existing relationship.
 (For example, sometimes a romantic relationship needs to break up.
-In that case, the aim of conflict resolution might be merely to quell drama, by reaching enough of a mutually acceptable closure that both parties can move on and cease being too uncomfortable when they happen to run into each other, within our community or elsewhere.)
+In that case, the aims of conflict resolution might be merely to quell drama and reach enough of a mutually acceptable closure that both parties can move on and cease being too uncomfortable when they happen to run into each other, within our community or elsewhere.)